FahimDev/eSIM-Ethereum-Blockchain-Dapp-PoC-HardHat/README.md

     npx hardhat deploy scripts/deploy.js --network ropsten

+# Dapp with NextJS

+For creating a new Next.js app I am using create-next-app, which sets up everything automatically for us.
+To create a project, run:

+    ​npx create-next-app@latest --typescript

+After the installation is complete, to start the development server on `http://localhost:3000` run the given command:

+    ​npm run dev

 # Guide

 For coding style and conventions we will follow the [official Solidity style guide][solidity-style-guide].